jQuery API

 Note: as the keypress event isn't covered by any official specification, the actual behavior encountered when using it may differ across browsers, browser versions, and platforms.

 A keypress event handler can be attached to any element, but the event is only sent to the element that has the focus.
-Focusable elements can vary between browsers, but form elements can always get focus so are reasonable candidates for this event type.
+Focusable elements can vary between browsers, but form controls can always get focus so are reasonable candidates for this event type.

 For example, consider the HTML: